 Grief and Loss

-Grief and Loss includes situations from the death of a loved one to the loss of one’s health to the end of relationships to major life changes.
+The subject of grief and loss includes situations from the death of a loved one to the loss of one’s health to the end of relationships to major life changes.
 Once individuals go through the grieving process, they can forge ahead in their lives.

 While the loss of someone or something important to you is painful and evokes incredible sadness, the impact varies according to the circumstances of the loss and the support given or not given at the time.
 By the time one enters young adulthood, the most common losses experienced are often that of a pet or grandparent.
 For some young adults, the loss of a sibling or parent has already occurred.
 This is often due to an accident, sudden or prolonged illness, suicide, or even homicide.
 Many of those addicted have witnessed someone overdose.
 Though often not intentional, the support needed to attend to the pain and confusion of these losses may not have been available, leaving the young adult with intense emotions and an inability to cope.
 Without a healthy support system, the lack of support creates further trauma during this vulnerable time in addition to the loss itself.
 Many young adults are left to sort out anger about their loss, often acting that anger out in self-defeating ways; some are depressed.
 Some young adults are both angry and depressed.
 Others isolate and struggle to make future meaningful connections for fear of future losses.
 Having these losses occur at a time in your life when you are developing your sense of worth, and finding your way as a young adult, creates a lot of confusion, pain, and without help, fuels unhealthy behaviors including alcoholism and addictions.